-As you begin to prep your kids for the excitement of Disney, check into what rides they will be tall enough to go on.
-The last thing you want to do is get to Disney only to realize your child can’t ride any of the amazing rides you told them about.
+As you begin to prep your kids for the excitement of Disney World, check into what rides they will be tall enough to go on.
+The last thing you want to do is get to Disney only to realize your child can’t ride any of the amazing attractions you told them about.

 If you are curious about height requirements we are assuming you have smaller children in your family.
-We are firm believers that you can have a great time at Disney World no matter what age your children are.
-(Dave has taken his kids as teens as young adults, and we have gone back to Disney with Dave’s toddler and baby grandkids!)
-We have a whole series of posts to help you navigate Disney World with toddlers and preschool age children.
-Be sure to check these out to help assist you in your planning!
+We are firm believers that you can have a great time at the Disney World theme parks no matter what age your children are. (

-One thing that you need to know about is rider swap (also known as Rider Switch or Child Swap)!
+One thing that you need to know about is Rider Switch (also known as Rider Swap or Child Swap)!
 If the entire family wants to go on a ride but one person is too short to go on it, use the rider switch program!

 The non-rider can stay with one adult while another adult rides the ride.
 Then, when the adult who just rode the ride is finished, you swap places and the person who was with the non-rider can now ride the ride while the one who just rode the ride stays with the non-rider.